Exploring the corridors of the Hague tribunal

-"I met him and he seems really nice," he says.
-"He knows a lot from his life and experience so he can provide a lot of valuable information to someone young like me.
+One of the interns, 24-year-old Zygimantas Juska from Lithuania, says: "He knows a lot from his life and experience so he can provide a lot of valuable information to someone young like me.
 He's done a lot in his life."

 Corralling that enthusiasm is Peter Robinson, a defence lawyer from San Francisco who is one of Mr Karadzic's legal representatives.